tarantool/tarantool-internals/source/wal-fmt.rst

 +----------------+-------------------+

-The ``xlog_fixheader`` should have length of 19 bytes on disk so right afther the structure the padding is pushed. ``magic`` points how xrows are kept - either they are compressed (with zstd compression library) or not.
+The ``xlog_fixheader`` should have length of 19 bytes on disk so right after the structure the padding is pushed. ``magic`` points how xrows are kept - either they are compressed (with zstd compression library) or not.

-Aside from this the ``magic`` may have end of file represeting that there is no more data.
+Aside from this the ``magic`` may have end of file representing that there is no more data.
 Thus when read ``xlog_fixheader`` structure from disk we need to read 4 bytes first and make sure it is not EOF value.